 One in five people become depressed at some point in their lives.
 There are many types of depression and many reasons people feel depressed.
+Our depression counselling Ashford or any of our other private counselling locations can help.

 Depression is more than simply feeling unhappy or fed up for a few days.
 We all go through spells of feeling down, but when you’re depressed you feel persistently sad for weeks or months.